-The team investigates host-microbiota interactions linked to:
+The team investigates host-microbiota interactions in early-life linked to:

-- early life colonisation
+- pathogen colonisation resistance

 Dr Trevor Lawley

-Trevor's research investigates the mechanisms that underlie how micro-organisms on mucosal surfaces (gut, nasopharnyx, uro-gential tract) interact with their host during periods of health and disease.
+Trevor's research investigates the mechanisms that underlie how micro-organisms on mucosal surfaces (gut, nasopharnyx, urogenital tract) interact with their host during periods of health and disease.
 In particular he seeks to develop novel ways to treat diseases that are associated with unwanted imbalances in the micro-organism communities.